AdaCore/training_material/courses/ada_essentials/015_type_model/01-what_is_a_type.rst

 .. note::

-   A type is like a container label: You can’t treat a box of oranges like a blender.
+   A **type** is a blueprint for data; you can't mistake the blueprint for a bicycle with the blueprint for a car

 ---------------------------
 Real Job of a Type System